Sheltered Beaches, Harbour and Estuary Swimming

 About McLeod Bay

 McLeod Bay sits within Whangārei Harbour, sheltered from the open ocean by the Heads peninsula.
-Facing east across the harbour, it catches the morning light and is typically calm regardless of weather conditions outside the harbour.
-The water is shallow close to shore, and the gradual depth makes it comfortable for children and less confident swimmers.
+Facing east across the harbour, it catches the morning light and remains typically calm regardless of conditions outside the harbour.
+The water is shallow close to shore, with a gradual depth that suits children and less confident swimmers.

-The Northland Regional Council monitors water quality at McLeod Bay as part of its summer monitoring programme.
-Results are available through the SafeSwim website.
-As a harbour beach, water quality can be affected by rainfall — it’s worth checking before swimming after heavy rain.
+The Northland Regional Council monitors water quality at McLeod Bay as part of its summer programme.
+Results appear on the SafeSwim website.
+As a harbour beach, water quality can be affected by rainfall, so checking conditions before swimming after heavy rain is advisable.

-The wharf at Stuart Road, at the southern end of the beach, is a popular spot for fishing and crabbing.
-It’s also a good vantage point for watching the harbour traffic and the Heads in the distance.
+The wharf at Stuart Road, at the southern end of the beach, serves as a popular spot for fishing and crabbing.
+It also offers a vantage point for watching harbour traffic and the surrounding landscape.
+A walkway from Stuart Road connects McLeod Bay to the Reotahi area along the coast.

 Where to Learn More